KR-HappyFace/KoDALLE/README.md

 ### Significance

-- Suggests researchers how to create DALLE model from its own languages.
+- Suggests effortless method of creating DALLE model for their own languages if pretrained language model is available.
-- Proposes method of adding robustness by utilizing pretrained model.
+- Introduces solution for domain specific DALLE models to be robust on input sentence queries.

 ---